 Click here to listen to press call

-Washington, D.C. – Metropolitan areas with higher public transportation use – among modes such as, heavy rail, light rail, frequent bus service and commuter rail – can cut their traffic fatality rate up to 40%, according to an analysis released today by the American Public Transportation Association (APTA) and the Vision Zero Network.
+Washington, D.C. – Metropolitan areas with higher public transportation use – among modes such as, heavy rail, light rail, frequent bus service and commuter rail – can cut their traffic fatality rate in half, according to an analysis released today by the American Public Transportation Association (APTA) and the Vision Zero Network.

 The analysis, Public Transit is a Key Strategy in Advancing Vision Zero and Eliminating Traffic Fatalities, shows that metro areas with higher public transportation use have lower traffic fatality rates.
-Specifically, metro areas with frequent public transit use of more than 40 annual transit trips per capita, have up to 40% of the traffic fatality rate of metro areas with fewer than 20 transit trips per capita.
+Specifically, metro areas with frequent public transit use of more than 40 annual transit trips per capita, have half of the traffic fatality rate of metro areas with fewer than 20 transit trips per capita.

 “One of the most powerful traffic safety tools a city can employ to eliminate deaths and injuries due to road traffic crashes is its public transportation system,” said APTA President and CEO Paul P. Skoutelas.
 “It takes just a modest increase in public transit use to result in a dramatic decrease in traffic fatalities.”